nickfargo/state/README.md

 ### All together now …

-With these tools we can model a simple and genteel `person`, like that shown in the introductory example, who will behave appropriately according to the state we give it:
+With these tools we can model a simple yet thoroughly polite `person`, like that shown in the introductory example, who will behave appropriately according to the state we give it:

-> **Note:** from this point forward, example code will first be presented in hand-rolled JavaScript, followed by its logical equivalent in [CoffeeScript](http://coffeescript.org/) — **please freely follow or ignore either according to taste.**
+> **Note:** from this point forward, example code will first be presented in hand-rolled JavaScript, and then followed by a logically equivalent bit of [CoffeeScript](http://coffeescript.org/). **Please freely follow or ignore either according to taste.**

 ```javascript
 var person = {